tracybporter/springboot-api-sample/README.md

     1. etc

 #### Done
+1. Replace semantics as the 3rd party with walmart
+    1. Walmart api is simpler to use and maintain.
 1. Move semantics api key to system property
    1. System properties pass through gradle to JVM
    1. Readme instructions for running